In this article, we will discuss What is NIC (Network Interface Card)?, How NIC works? and Components of NIC. So let’s discuss.

 It is a physical card or chip, which contains MAC addresses, helps to identify the device on the network.

 NIC works on the physical layer and the data-link layer.
+Actually, NIC collects the data from the computer and sends it to the transmission Channel.
 It acts as a middleman between your computer and the data network.
 It is responsible to exchange the computer’s data with a network.
 Any incoming data that comes from the network medium is received by the NIC.

 How NIC transmits the data?

-- For outgoing data, first the network protocol transfers a packet to the buffer, present on the NIC card.
+- For outgoing data, first, the network protocol transfers a packet to the buffer which presents on the NIC card.

 - Then the source and destination MAC address are attached as the frame header and calculate the CRC.